klaytn/klaytn-docs/docs/node/service-chain/getting-started/4nodes-setup-guide.md

 ## Step 2: Customize static-nodes.json <a id="step-2-customize-static-nodes-json"></a>

 Open `homi-output/scripts/static-nodes.json` in a text editor then update the IP addresses and ports with the actual values of your nodes.
 In this example, it is assumed that the IP of each SCN node in the ServiceChain is as shown in the figure below.
-Note the port you assigned here, the value will be used later in step 4.
+Remember the port you assigned here, as it will be used later in step 4.

 ![](../images/sc-4scn-ip.png)